 One thing which is very important to know is that in some BCS guide books there are questions with answers to many BCS examinations of the previous years.
 They are of great help to the candidates.
 There goes a proverb that practice makes a man perfect and this can ensure a good result for the candidates.
 So, those who desire to sit for the BCS examination must practice all the subjects from the very beginning following a regular routine and without wasting time.

 The final stage of the BCS examination is the viva voce examination carrying two hundred marks.
 For the viva voce, candidates must have a vast knowledge of almost “everything.”
 They have to be very tactful and smart in their answers because it is the final stage for the BCS cadre.
 Every question should be answered very technically.
 The viva board may ask questions on any contemporary issues including the subjects she/he has studied at B.A. and M.A. levels.
 Some candidates become unnecessarily nervous.
 This causes a negative impact on the viva board.
 Candidates must feel comfortable and should take the oral examination lightly.
 A positive mood of the candidates is essential for a successful result in the viva voce.
 In addition, the candidates must put on clean and formal clothes for the purpose.

-In which cadre category a candidate will be provided is decided mainly after the Viva-Voce.
+Which cadre category a candidate will be provided is decided mainly after the Viva-Voce.
 The preparation of any other cadres (General Cadre) and a Foreign affairs Cadre are the same till the written exams.
 It only differs when the Viva-Voce occurs.
 A Foreign Affairs Cadre should possess several special qualities and broad knowledge relating to foreign affairs to confirm his selection in the foreign affairs category.